Keto as a Way of Life

-Typically do this at the end of the season to get rid of all the decorative pumpkins that end up around my house during this time of year.
+Typically do this at the end of the season to get rid of all the decorative pumpkins that end up around my house during Fall.
 Then we have frozen pumpkin for a few months.

 Then, I put in a shot (about an ounce and a half) of good ol’ Kentucky Bourbon.
 I used Buffalo Trace because it’s what I had on hand, but I think any bourbon would do for this.
 Stir again until everything is incorporated.

 Pictured here are some of those decorative pumpkins I was talking about.
 I’m not allowed to cook those yet.

 I am allowed to drink the bourbon, though, which is why that bottle is half empty.
 But I digress….